Revival of the Powerhouse: How mitochondrial remodelling controls the energy metabolism of the malaria parasite to enable survival in different hosts

 Aim 2: Molecular Model Development

-In Aim 2, we will develop a stage-resolved molecular model of the P. falciparum inner membrane and reveal its architecture by determining high-resolution cryo-EM structures of both OXPHOS complexes, investigating their membrane-shaping properties, and revealing binding mechanisms of investigational cytochrome-b inhibitors to inform antimalarial drug discovery.
+In Aim 2, we will develop a stage-resolved molecular model of the P. falciparum inner membrane and reveal its architecture by determining high-resolution cryo-EM structures of both OXPHOS complexes.
+We will investigate their membrane-shaping properties and reveal binding mechanisms of investigational cytochrome-b inhibitors to inform antimalarial drug discovery.

 Aim 3: Functional Characterisation